Grand Canyon River Trip: April 13th through May 7th, 2024

 Of course there were a number of iterations getting to this final list from those who had originally signed on and those who could actually go, but when launch day rolled around we had filled the permit with a great team.

 When it was all said and done, we had 14 full-trip people and four half-trip participants.
 There were 14 guys and four gals coming from eight different states including Nevada, Montana, Colorado, Tennessee, Michigan, South Dakota, Arkansas, and Maryland.
-Some had river experience and some didn't, but all ended up being an addition to the mix of folks necessary for a successful and safe river trip.
+Some had river experience, and some didn't, but all ended up being an addition to the mix of folks necessary for a successful and safe river trip.

 There is a misconception that if someone doesn't have "Grand Canyon boatman experience" they, at some level, fall in the shadow of others that do.
 This couldn't be further from the truth as there is a broad range of gifts and skills that are necessary for a successful river trip.
 Perhaps chief among them are those that have an affinity for taking care of the menu.
 If it weren't for the food management, cooking and kitchen skills that Dann, Summer, Christopher, Hannah and Kath brought to the trip we certainly would not have had as great a trip as we did.
 Equally important were the construction skills Andy brought, Lee's exceptional photography and videography skills, Alex and Jim's geology expertise, Dave Ford's medical and rescue experience, Paul's musical skills, Shawn's technical skills, and Chris Stiltner's backcountry experience.